tcr/edit-text/docs/src/x.md

 ## Client Proxy

-If you are testing changes to the `mercutio-client` library, you have the option of choosing between running client code in the browser (via WebAssembly) or running it in a local Rust process, having all commands proxied through websockets.
+If you are testing changes to the `edit-client` library, you have the option of choosing between running client code in the browser (via WebAssembly) or running it in a local Rust process, having all commands proxied through websockets.

 ```sh
 ./x.rs client-proxy